 - 1 teaspoon cinnamon

-Bake at 325 for 15-18 minutes.
-When done, while still warm, cut into desired shapes (triangles like chips or just squares like crackers).
-Let cool before eating, as they will get crisper as they cool.
+- Bake at 325 for 10 minutes.
+Remove from oven and cut desired shapes (we like triangles like tortilla chips for this one).
+Return to oven and bake for another 5 minutes.
+Let cool on pan before eating, as they will get crisper as they cool.

-Keep chips or crackers in a sealed container at room temperature for up to 1 week.
+- Keep chips in a sealed container at room temperature for up to 1 week.
+Serve with fruit salsa to scoop up that deliciousness!